chornamarta/FakeNewsRussianUkraineWar/README.md

-# FakeNewsRussianUkraineWar
+# Fake News about Russian-Ukraine War
 This is the neural network BERT which can predict if news is fake or real.
-For future, dataser need to be extend for better work of this network